cdapio/cdap/cdap-docs/developers-manual/source/overview/modes.rst

 - Uses Apache YARN Containers as the processing abstraction (via `Apache™ Twill® <http://twill.apache.org>`__)

-.. _standalone-data-application-platform:
+.. _local-sandbox-data-application-platform:

-.. rubric:: Standalone CDAP
+.. rubric:: CDAP Local Sandbox

-The **Standalone CDAP** allows you to run the entire CDAP stack in a single Java Virtual Machine on your local machine and includes a local version of the CDAP UI.
+The **CDAP Local Sandbox** allows you to run the entire CDAP stack in a single Java Virtual Machine on your local machine and includes a local version of the CDAP UI.
 The underlying Big Data infrastructure is emulated on top of your local file system.
 All data is persisted.

-See :ref:`Getting Started Developing <getting-started-index>` and the *Cask Data Application Platform SDK* for information on how to start and manage your Standalone CDAP.
+See :ref:`Getting Started Developing <getting-started-index>` and the *Cask Data Application Platform SDK* for information on how to start and manage your CDAP Local Sandbox.

 **Features:**

-- Designed to run in a standalone environment, for development and testing
+- Designed to run in a sandbox environment, for development and testing
 - Uses LevelDB/Local File System as the storage technology
 - Uses Java Threads as the processing abstraction (via `Apache™ Twill® <http://twill.apache.org>`__)